Dual curvature measures for log-concave functions: Log-concave functions and their total variation

 where $K\in\mathcal{K}^{n}_o$.
 It is of great interest to see whether assumptions like \eqref{eq 400bb} and \eqref{eq 8222} can be dropped altogether. \end{remark}}

 A few additional remarks are in order: \begin{enumerate} \item Theorem \ref{theorem 31} justifies why we referred to $\ac(f;\cdot)$ and $\widetilde{C}_q^s(f;\dot)$ as the Euclidean and spherical dual curvature measures for log-concave functions.
-In particular, when $f$ and $g$ are characteristic functions of convex bodies containing the origin in their respective interiors, \eqref{eq 40} recovers its convex geometric counterpart \eqref{eq 35}. \item Since $\phi$ is convex and therefore almost everywhere differentiable in the support of $f$, the measure $\ac(f;\cdot)$ is well-defined.
+In particular, when $f$ and $g$ are characteristic functions of convex bodies containing the origin in their respective interiors, \eqref{eq 40} recovers its convex geometric counterpart \eqref{eq 92}. \item Since $\phi$ is convex and therefore almost everywhere differentiable in the support of $f$, the measure $\ac(f;\cdot)$ is well-defined.
 Notice that its total measure is equal to $\widetilde{V}_q(f)$.
-Therefore, by Proposition \ref{prop 12}, as long as $f$ is in $\L^1$, the measure $\ac(f;\cdot)$ is always finite. \item Since $f$ is log-concave, its support $K_f$ is necessarily convex and therefore it makes sense to write $\nu_{\partial K_f}$.
+Therefore, by Proposition \ref{prop 12}, as long as $f$ is in $\L^1$, the measure $\ac(f;\cdot)$ is always finite. \item Since $f$ is log-concave, its support $K_f$ is necessarily convex and therefore it makes sense to write $\nu_{K_f}$.
 However, even with the assumption that $f\in \L^1$, it might not be the case that the measure $\widetilde{C}^{s}_{q}(f;\cdot)$ is finite.
 To see this, simply take the example where $K_f$ has a facet that contains the origin in the relative interior.
 In that case, the density $|x|^{q-n}$ will have a non-integrable singularity at the origin in that subspace when $q<1$.
 This counterexample suggests that we must impose some condition on $f$ such that $f$ ``contains the origin in the interior''.
-With the additional assumption that $K_f$ contains the origin in its interior, one may show that $\widetilde{C}^{s}_{q}(f;\cdot)$ is always a finite measure. \mycomment{ \begin{proof} We provide a proof here for self-reference.
-Since $f\in \L^1$, there exists $A>0$ and $c>0$ such that
+With the additional assumption that $K_f$ contains the origin in its interior, one may show that $\widetilde{C}^{s}_{q}(f;\cdot)$ is always a finite measure.